Breast Cancer Clinical Trial

 Has an active infection requiring systemic therapy;

-Has known history or active Hepatitis B virus or Hepatitis C virus infection;
+Has a known history of Hepatitis B or known active Hepatitis C virus infection;

 Has had radiotherapy within 2 weeks prior to the first dose of CyPep-1, is in recovery from radiation toxicity, or has had radiation pneumonitis;